 2. Bloat

-Bloating looks like swelling.
-It appears that the dead dog’s body increases in size.
-This is because the gases in the carcass build up and eventually cause the fluids to push out of the dead body.
+During this stage, the bacteria will play a part in breaking down the tissues.
+Once this process starts, the gases in the carcass build up and eventually cause the fluids to push out of the dead body.

 3. Active Decay

-At this stage, the rotten smell has started to fade away slowly.
-The size of the carcass has reduced.
 Since blood is gone, only minimal flesh is left.
 The only things left are flies and maggots feeding any last piece of flesh.

 4. Advanced Decay